-- (a) Describe any activities targeted at points in the supply chain between landing and the market: Most of the SBT caught by Korean-flagged fishing vessels are landed at a designated foreign port mainly in Japan (Shimizu).
-Enforcement officers from the Korean competent authority (NFQS) occasionally join the landing site to ensure the landing activity. - (b) Describe the system used for controlling and monitoring of SBT at markets (e.g. voluntary or mandatory requirements for certain documentation and/or presence of tags, and monitoring or audit of compliance with such requirements):-
+(a) Describe any activities targeted at points in the supply chain between landing and the market: -Most of the SBT caught by Korean-flagged fishing vessels are usually landed in Japan (Shimizu).
+Enforcement officers from the Korean competent authority (NFQS) occasionally visit the landing site to ensure the landing activity.
+However, we were unable to visit the landing site in Japan due to COVID-19 and limited budget for overseas duty trip in 2022.

+(b) Describe the system used for controlling and monitoring of SBT at markets (e.g. voluntary or mandatory requirements for certain documentation and/or presence of tags, and monitoring or audit of compliance with such requirements):-